-More than 900 fatal overdoses in B.C. in 2016, deadliest year record
+More than 900 fatal overdoses in B.C. in 2016, deadliest year on record

 The province’s chief coroner repeated her pleas for drug users to take precautions – and for people who don’t use drugs to avoid them altogether.

-“We recognize that those who are suffering from drug dependency are not going to be able to abstain

-immediately from drug use,” Lisa Lapointe said in a statement, warning users to only consume drugs in the presence of medical staff or a sober person with access to naloxone.
+“We recognize that those who are suffering from drug dependency are not going to be able to abstain immediately from drug use,” Lisa Lapointe said in a statement, warning users to only consume drugs in the presence of medical staff or a sober person with access to naloxone.

 “For those who are not drug dependent, we strongly advise you to avoid experimentation and the casual use of illicit drugs.
 The risks are now unmanageable.”